madihaiqbal/privacy_policy_for_zerbam/privacy_policy.md

 ## 3. Data Security
 We take the security of your information seriously and employ technical and organizational measures, including:
-- Encryption of sensitive information (emails, passwords, journal entries).
+- Encryption of sensitive information.
 - Secure storage of assessment and self-care data.
 - Controlled access to personal data, restricted to authorized personnel only.